ScaryBurrito392/Robodog_Industry_Project_ICT342/README.md

 You should see the same OpenCV window, but this time Occupied px will tick up and you’ll see “walls” paint in—even with no dog connected.

+see Main/Lidar/code_execute.txt for exact commands to enter into your repo root in your coding environment

 ### How it works